la2050/archive/_projects/2015/los-angeles-trade-technical-college-south-la-transit-empowerment-zone-slate-z.md

   How do you plan to use these resources to make change?
 Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
 Implement a pilot or new project: '1' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '1' 'City, State': 'Los Angeles, CA  '
+Expand a pilot or a program: '1' How did you hear about this challenge?: colleague 'City, State': 'Los Angeles, CA  '
   How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '1'